shyamron/Emotion-Recognition-from-text/README.md

 This is a project for Text Emotion Recognizer using Python and Machine learning algorithms

-It classifies 5 basic emotions:
+It classifies 5 basic emotions from texts:
 1. Sad
 2. Angry
 3. Happy